 I use my computer and a software program from a small company in Germany called Multitrack Studio.
 I am very happy with it, and customer support is within hours.
 I have been recording using a Peavey USB 8 mixer as my audio interface: I hope I use that term correctly.
 I run my microphones to this and it connects with the computer via USB.

-In reading some of your articles, I am thinking of buying the Focusrite Scarlett and not using the mixer (as, at most, I am only doing guitar and vocal at the same time).
+In reading some of your articles, I am thinking of buying the Focusrite Scarlett and not using the mixer.
+At most, I am only doing guitar and vocals at the same time.

 My concern is when I am doing dubbing or adding a lead part or harmony.
 I need to listen to the tracks already recorded - or maybe, simply the click track.
 This device has a direct monitor button, which I understand will give me my input with zero latency, but would I be able to hear my click tracks or other tracks I am adding to with this Focusrite interface or any other?